-Once you check in with Admissions and Records and take the THEA or Accuplacer exam, you will be ready to register for classes!
+Once you check in with Admissions and Records and take the TTSI exam, you will be ready to register for classes!
 During registration, you will meet with an advisor and plan your schedule of classes for the semester.
 Please be advised that payment for tuition and fees is due at the time of registration.

 If you plan to live in the college housing, you should submit your housing application and deposit as early as possible.
 SPC housing is only available at the Levelland campus.
 For more information, contact the housing office at firstname.lastname@example.org.